Monetary system

-A monetary system is a system by which a government provides money in a country's economy.
+A monetary system is a system where a government manages money in a country's economy.
 Modern monetary systems usually consist of the national treasury, the mint, the central banks and commercial banks.

+Choice of monetary system affects inflation rates, trade balances, and exchange rates.
+Throughout history, countries have used various approaches, including commodity money like gold, representative money backed by precious metals, and modern fiat money backed by government authority.

 Commodity money system

-A commodity money system is a monetary system in which a commodity such as gold or seashells is made the unit of value and physically used as money.
+A commodity money system is a type of monetary system in which a commodity such as gold or seashells is made the unit of value and physically used as money.
 The money retains its value because of its physical properties.
 In some cases, a government may stamp a metal coin with a face, value or mark that indicates its weight or asserts its purity, but the value remains the same even if the coin is melted down.